MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/search-knowledge-articles-csh.md

 In Customer Service Hub, in the **Knowledge Search** reference pane, select the pop-out option to view the article on a new window.

-If the article has multiple sections, expand all the sections of the article to view the entire article and collapse all the sections, as required.
+If the article has multiple sections, expand all the sections to view the entire article and collapse the sections, as required.

 :::image type="content" source="../media/knowledge-search-pop-out-csh.png" alt-text="View knowledge article in a new window":::